 The County supports funding the National Affordable Housing Trust Fund.
 Resources made available through the Trust Fund should be accessible to local housing and community development agencies, including public housing authorities.
-As the recent home mortgage crisis demonstrates, homeownership is not for everyone.
-While we value and support the role that homeownership plays in meeting affordable housing needs, any new production program should prioritize efforts to address our nation's acute shortage of affordable rental housing.
 The Housing Trust Fund should be used to compliment and not supplant either the HOME or CDBG programs.